-We offer powder coating Painting, Anodizing surface finishing for all of aluminum casting,magnesium casting for our customers
+We offer powder coating Painting, Anodizing surface finishing for all of aluminum die casting. anodizing aluminum profile.

-Anodizing is particularly preferred for aluminum casting in high traffic areas where the coating is subject to physical abuse and abrasive cleaners
+Anodizing is particularly preferred for aluminium die casting in high traffic areas where the coating is subject to physical abuse and abrasive cleaners

 Anodizing cannot peel off as the coating is actually part of the metal.
 Anodizing gives aluminum a deeper, richer metallic appearance than otherwise possible.
 Further, computerized color matching with quantitative, objective color data is now possible.
 Anodizing is the ideal method for the present day environmental concerns.
 Though more research needs to be done to determine the total environmental impact of different aluminum finishes, it is evident that anodizing does far less damage.
 During 1988 the Aluminum Anodizer Council was formed to create and spread awareness about the benefits of anodizing.

 The paint manufacturers, driven by selfish interests, were comparing excellent paint to poor anodizing to ward off competition from anodizers.
 Anodizing which is improperly sealed has poor chemical resistance.
 Brand new anodizing with a thin coating thickness is nearly identical in appearance to an Aluminum Association Class I anodized finish.
 Very thin anodized coatings are unsuitable for use on exterior curtain wall or metal roofing.
 The one distinct advantage of a thicker anodic coating is its durability and longer life.
 It must be noted that anodized surfaces, like other building components, must be protected from acidic attack during construction activity.